menu title

 Under this pillar the MWAETC will provide training, technical assistance, and clinical consultation to help providers with:

-• Increasing capacity to address bias and social determinants of health
+• Increasing capacity to address barriers to care and patient engagement

 • Increasing treatment integration, with an emphasis on substance use

-• Improving continuity of care for individuals with criminal justice involvement
+• Improving continuity of care for individuals with carceral involvement

 • Keeping knowledge current on evolving treatment and biological prevention modalities and federal treatment guidelines and recommendations